shamvoke/shamvoke/_posts/2025-11-02-top-5-dolphin-file-manager-tips-for-enhanced-productivity.md

 ---
 date: 2025-10-26 21:32:00
 layout: post
-title: Top 5 Dolphin File Manager Tips for Enhanced Productivity
+title: Top 5 Dolphin File Manager Tips.
-subtitle: "Rule 12: Tabs are for browsers, not file managers."
+subtitle: Tabs are for web browsers, not file managers.
 description: Turn Dolphin into a true productivity powerhouse. from using Split View and toolbar tweaks to showing file sizes, linking folders, and adding powerful plugins like 7-Zip and KDE Connect.